rbenna1/ferriskey/README.md

 ## 🚦 Getting Started with FerrisKey

-We working to prepare the development environnement
+We are working on providing a development environment.

 ## 🧩 Contributions